i2mint/py2store/README.md

 ```

 Note: This is an easy example to demo on-load transformation of data (i.e. deserialization),
 but wouldn't be considered "deserialization" by all.
-See discussion below.
+See the [Should storage transform the data?](#should-storage-transform-the-data) discussion below.

 In the following, we want to serialize our text by upper-casing it (and see it as such)
 when we retrieve the text.